+6b.
 Supervision

 Senate Policy: O-9: Graduate Student Supervision and Membership in the College of Graduate Studies outlines regulations for the supervisory privileges and sets out regulations for membership in the College of Graduate Studies.
+This site offers a convenient review of who can act as a primary supervisor, co-supervisor, or committee member.